Graham Staines: Supreme Court of India judgement

-A trial (sessions) court in Bhubaneswar, the capital of Odisha (then named Orissa), sentenced the convicted ringleader of the mob, Dara Singh, to death by hanging for killing Staines and his two sons.
+A trial (sessions) court in Bhubaneswar, the capital of Orissa, sentenced the convicted ringleader of the mob, Dara Singh, to death by hanging for killing Staines and his two sons.
 In 2005, the Orissa High Court commuted the sentence to life imprisonment.
 The Supreme Court upheld the High Court decision on 21 January 2011.

 "In the case on hand, though Graham Staines and his two minor sons were burnt to death while they were sleeping inside a station wagon at Manoharpur, the intention was to teach a lesson to Graham Staines about his religious activities, namely, converting poor tribals to Christianity.
 All these aspects have been correctly appreciated by the High Court and modified the sentence of death into life imprisonment with which we concur." the court declared.
 The Court stated, "Our concept of secularism is that the State will have no religion.
 The State shall treat all religions and religious groups equally and with equal respect without in any manner interfering with their individual right of religion, faith and worship."
 The Court also said, "It is undisputed that there is no justification for interfering in someone's belief by way of 'use of force', provocation, conversion, incitement or upon a flawed premise that one religion is better than the other".

 Dismissing the Central Bureau of Investigation's plea for sentencing Singh to death, a Bench of Justice P. Sathasivam and Justice B. S. Chauhan endorsed the Orissa High Court's finding that his crime did not fall under the rarest of rare category.
-In its 76-page judgment, the court came out strongly against the practice of conversion.
+In its 76-page judgement, the court came out strongly against the practice of conversion.
 However, four days later, on 25 January 2011, the Supreme Court of India, in a rare move, expunged its own comments with regards to conversions from its verdict.
 This was perhaps done due to severe criticism from the media.
 Leading editors, media groups, and civil society members from across the country signed a statement taking strong exception to the Supreme Court's observation that the killing of Graham Staines and his two minor children was intended to teach the Australian missionary a lesson for preaching and practising conversion.

+In popular culture

+In the Tamil film Ramanaa (2002), the protagonist's neighbour (played by Theni Kunjarammal) reveals to Devaki (Ashima Bhalla) that the parents and two younger brothers of one of Ramanaa's (Vijayakanth) adopted daughters (played by Amanda Deal) were burnt in a van in North India.
+This is a loose allusion to the incident.

+The Least of These: The Graham Staines Story, an American film about the real incident, was released in 2019.